Application Process | ADAP Service Options | Criteria | Recertification | ADAP Forms

 - Copy of official records/document issued by the state (such as a driver’s license or photo ID card)

-Required Medical Documents: HIV Diagnosis Status complete with HIV Medication List
+Required Medical Documents: HIV Diagnosis Status complete with HIV Medication List [New applications ONLY]

 Insurance Coverage: Each applicant will be screened by the ADAP Central Office to see if they have health insurance.
 ADAP may be able to help with client cost shares (medication deductibles and copayments) under insurance.